 Through the CRE Rising Fund, expert CRE consultants partner with small nonprofits to complete no-cost consulting engagements.
 These projects help the selected nonprofits further meet the needs of their target populations.
 Awardees are selected through a short application process.
 To apply, organizations are asked to define a specific project that they would like CRE’s assistance with.

-In 2017, CRE is able to work with five organizations that reach New Yorkers in all five boroughs.
-Through the CRE Rising Fund, CRE staff consultants will partner with the awardee organizations on engagements that include strategic planning, executive coaching, and board development.
+In 2017, CRE has been able to work with six organizations that reach New Yorkers in all five boroughs.
+Through the CRE Rising Fund, CRE staff consultants are partnering with the awardee organizations on engagements that include strategic planning, executive coaching, and board development.

 The awardees are: